I-rem/snow-crash/level00/Ressources/README.md

 ![image](https://github.com/user-attachments/assets/8152c79d-f72f-4776-b6f5-ae5d77eb0d67)

-The introduction video shows a README file that says `FIND this first file who can run only as flag00`
+The introduction video shows a README file that is not available on our VM and it says `FIND this first file who can run only as flag00`

-Okay I will just search for the file named flag00 recursively from the root
+Okay, I will just search for the file named flag00 recursively from the root

 `find / -type f -name "flag00"`